Garlic Beef Lo Mein

 - 1 tbsp garlic, minced

-- 1 medium carrot matchsticks
+- 1 medium carrot, cut into matchsticks

-- 3 cups broccoli, cut into florets
+- 3 cups broccoli florets

-More beef recipes:
+More Asian noodle recipes:

 © TIPBUZZ.
 Images and text on this website are copyright protected.
 Please do not post or republish without permission.
 If you want to republish this recipe, please link back to this post.
 This post may contain affiliate links.
 Read the disclosure policy here.